Efficient Image-Goal Navigation with Representative Latent World Model: Experiment Valuation

-\bfvspace{Evaluation Metrics}: We use the following two metrics for evaluation: i) Absolute Trajectory Error (ATE): Measures the global consistency of the trajectory by computing the absolute difference between predicted and ground-truth robot positions. ii) Relative Pose Error (RPE): Evaluates local accuracy by measuring the relative pose discrepancy between consecutive predicted and true robot positions.
+\bfvspace{Evaluation Metrics}.
+We employ two standard metrics to assess prediction fidelity: Absolute Trajectory Error (ATE): Measures global consistency by computing the Euclidean distance between the predicted trajectory and the ground truth over the prediction horizon.
+Relative Pose Error (RPE): Evaluates local dynamics accuracy by measuring the relative pose discrepancy between consecutive time steps.

-\bfvspace{Results}: As shown in~\tabref{tab:table1}, our approach demonstrates remarkable performance in both ATE and RTE when predicting trajectories of up to 2 seconds across most datasets.
-Our model’s size is comparable to end-to-end trajectory generation methods and significantly smaller than the world model-based approach NWM, yet it achieves comparable or even superior trajectory prediction accuracy.
-These results fully demonstrate its efficiency and competitiveness in trajectory prediction for image-goal visual navigation tasks.
+\bfvspace{Results}.
+Table \ref{tab:result} presents the quantitative comparison of trajectory prediction performance over a 2-second horizon.
+Our method achieves state-of-the-art results on the challenging RECON and HuRoN datasets, significantly outperforming existing baselines.
+While existing generative world models typically rely on a VAE encoder, they often capture high-frequency details that are irrelevant to control tasks.
+In contrast, our approach leverages the DINOv3 encoder, which prioritizes high-level semantic information over low-level pixel fidelity.
+This semantic-aware design enables our model to generalize more effectively in diverse and unstructured environments, where reconstruction-based methods tend to struggle.
+The substantial performance gains also validate the effectiveness of the introduced FiLM mechanism and Spatiotemporal Cross-Attention module in capturing complex dynamics.